Missouri seeks innovative schools

 - Commissioners will ask questions concerning the information provided in the application, the capacity of the board and potential staff to govern and lead the school.

-- The Commissioners may pursue questions based on the comments generated at the public hearing.
+- Commissioners may pursue questions based on the comments generated at the public hearing.
 (The public and media are invited to attend but may not participate in the interview.)

 - Commission Sponsorship